eztam-/BitCrackOSX/README.md

 - Perform Bloom filter queries
 - Write results to output buffers
 These hash results always correspond to the current batch, i.e., the values in xPtr/yPtr before stepping occurs.

 ####B. Advance all points by ΔG
 After hashing, the kernel applies the batch-add algorithm:
 `P_next = P_current + ΔG`
 The updated points (P_next) are written back to xPtr/yPtr, becoming the starting points for the next batch.
 This creates an intentional one-batch offset:
 - Hash output → Batch N
-- Updated xPtr/yPtr → Batch N+1
+- Updated xPtr/yPtr → Batch N+

 ###3.
 Why this model is used
 This behavior mirrors the original CUDA BitCrack implementation and is chosen because it:
 - Maximizes GPU arithmetic reuse